 The school's library provides an extensive variety of reference and special interest materials, in addition to hundreds of educational and recreational books.
-The library is staffed by two part-time library media clerks.
-Students are encouraged to visit the library any time they wish and it is open from 7:45am-3:30pm Wednesday and Friday, and 7:45am-4:00pm Monday, Tuesday, and Thursday.
+The library is staffed by a part-time library media clerk.
 Twenty computer workstations within the library are connected to the Internet so students are able to access resources and information online.